-The mandatory standard prescribes the requirements the labelling of cosmetic products.
+The mandatory information standard prescribes requirements for the labelling of cosmetic products.

 The mandatory standard for ingredients labelling on cosmetics came into effect in 1991.
 It was last updated on 24 November 2020 to include additional labelling requirements for hand sanitiser.

 Under the mandatory standard, cosmetic products are substances or preparations intended for placement in contact with any external part of the body, including the mouth and teeth, for the purpose of:

 - changing the appearance of the body

 - cleansing the body

 - maintaining the body in good condition

 You should refer to the Therapeutic Goods Administration website for information about the requirements for sunscreen products and other excluded goods.

 The following goods are excluded from the mandatory information standard: